ValleyJin/gemston_fantasy/01_gemston/EN/EN_1.md

 It shimmered with a deep blue hue, not just reflection but actual glow. <br>
 “The basement at cafe Marta is cleverly hidden. <br>
 You’d be shocked at how many Gemstones are stashed down there, <br>
-sending a faint trickle of energy to the Ring. <br>
+sending a faint trickle of energy to The Ring. <br>
 At first, NSA thought it was a spy signal, but we traced it.” <br>

 Returning the Gemstone to his bag, the agent continued, <br>